 The famous landmark Te Rerenga Wairua sits at the tip of the Te Paki Recreational Reserves.
-A highly significant area to Maori, it marks the point from which Maori wairua (spirit) return to their traditional homeland.Alert: Updated 17 October 2014: Expect disruptions at entrance portal until 24 October 2014 due to installation of new water tanksLocation: Te Rerenga Wairua represents the top of the North Island.
+A highly significant area to Maori, it marks the point from which Maori wairua (spirit) return to their traditional homeland.Alert: Updated 24 October 2014: Expect disruptions 17 November until about 8 December due to upgrade of septic system and power supplyLocation: Te Rerenga Wairua represents the top of the North Island.
 From Kaitaia it is a 1 1/2 hr drive north on State Highway 1.

 Te Werahi is a large freshwater wetland system, which has three raupō swamps linked by narrow sandy streams.
 It can be seen from the road to or from Cape Reinga.Location: Te Werahi is about 4.5 km south of Cape Reinga.

 Warawara is a mountainous forest north of the Hokianga locally known as the ‘spirit forest’.
 Warawara is home to many threatened and endangered species including New Zealand’s smallest bird, the rifleman/titipounamu.Location: Warawara is located south-east of Kaitaia, north of the Hokianga Harbour.

 back to top

 Weather for Kaitaia area - Northland rural forecast

 DOC maps: Discover the outdoors - DOC's key places, campsites, tracks and huts, and visitor centres on a map

 Check, Clean, Dry between waterways and stop the spread of didymo.